Things To Do In Maramures, Romania

 When you say Romania, most people think Transylvania is a major attraction here.
 Yes, Transylvania has its pluses, and nobody can deny that.

-Before traveling here, it is better to do your homework and learn when is the best time to visit it, how can you get there, where to stay, and what things you can do in Maramures.
+Before traveling here, it is better to do your homework and learn when is the best time to visit, how to get there, where to stay, and what things you can do in Maramures.

-Three days are enough to check all the main attractions here.
-But if you need a relaxing holiday, plan a whole week, and you will have time to savor some walks in the forest, easy hiking, and traditional activities.
+Three days is enough time to visit all the main attractions.
+But if you want a relaxing holiday, plan a whole week.
+You will have time to enjoy walks in the forest, easy hiking, and traditional activities.

 Things To Do In Maramures, Romania

 The best thing to do in Maramures is to relax.
 Enjoy the quiet life here, the nature charging your batteries, and the good, natural food.
-There are not many corners around Europe so well preserved, which is something Maramures can take pride in.
+Not many corners around Europe are so well preserved, which is something Maramures can take pride in.

-But besides relaxing, there are other things to do here and places to visit to have a complete experience.
+But besides relaxing, there are other things to do here and places to visit for a complete experience.

 The wooden churches in Maramures are known for their impressive architecture and old history.
 Even though almost every village has a wooden church (more than 100 wooden churches in the region), only 8 are UNESCO heritage, and some were built 400 years ago.